 When two nuclei collide with a nonzero impact parameter, their velocity vectors define a reaction plane (grey).
-The magnetic field created by the moving nuclei points, on average, in the direction of the relative angular momentum of the nuclei, perpendicular to the reaction plane.
+The magnetic field B created by the moving nuclei points, on average, in the direction of the relative angular momentum L of the nuclei, perpendicular to the reaction plane.
 The presence of the magnetic field leads to a local violation of P and CP symmetry for strongly interacting, electrically charged particles (quarks).
-Because of this chiral magnetic effect, particles carrying charges of the same sign will be preferentially emitted into the same hemisphere (arrows and ); those with charges of opposite sign will be emitted into different hemispheres (arrows and ).
+Because of this chiral magnetic effect, particles carrying charges of the same sign will be preferentially emitted into the same hemisphere (arrows 1 and 2); those with charges of opposite sign will be emitted into different hemispheres (arrows 1 and 2′).
 Fluctuations of the charge symmetry with respect to the collision plane, which have been observed by the STAR Collaboration, may therefore be a signature of local parity violation.